Gorzontrok/Mods-Broforce/.Unreleased/ReskinMod/HowToAddAReskin.md

 # Add a Skin

- To adding a skin, you need to put the `.png` image in the `assets` folder (they can be in subdirectories of `assets`) and with the correct name.
+To add a skin, you need to put the `.png` image in the `assets` folder (they can be in subdirectories of `assets`) and with the correct name.
- Every file are stored in `assets` folder .
+Every file is stored in `assets` folder .

 For the moment only Bros and Enemies can be Reskin.

 ## Name the file